Kate Markgraf

-Kathryn Michele Markgraf (née Sobrero; born August 23, 1976) is the General Manager of the United States women's national soccer team and a retired American professional soccer defender.
+Kathryn Michele Markgraf (née Sobrero; born August 23, 1976) is the former General Manager of the United States women's national soccer team and a retired American professional soccer defender.
 She previously played for the Chicago Red Stars in the WPS, the Boston Breakers in the WUSA, and the United States women's national soccer team.
 She was a three-time Olympic medalist (2000, silver; 2004, gold; 2008, gold as team co-captain) and played in three FIFA Women's World Cup (1999, gold; 2003, bronze; 2007, bronze) tournaments.
 She started in 97% of her 201 United States Women's National Team appearances in her 12-year career.
 She ended her career with a high school championship, state club championship, NCAA Division I championship, Olympic gold medals, and a FIFA World Cup Championship.

+In 2023, she was inducted into the National Soccer Hall of Fame.

 Early life

 Markgraf was born in Bloomfield Hills, Michigan and attended Detroit Country Day School.
 At Detroit Country Day, she helped guide the soccer team to the state title in 1991, scoring 16 goals with 26 assists.
 She was also a volleyball player making the All-League team three times and was recruited at the Division III level.
 In soccer, she made the NSCAA All-American team one time and was chosen for the All-State team for all three seasons she played.